techascent/tech.datatype/docs/datetime.md

 datatypes and back.

-## Construction, Conversion, and Packing
+## Construction, Conversion And Packing

 Now we move to creating the types and converting between them.